Science for all senses

-According to the motto "Today's pupils are tomorrow's scientists", we would like to bring pupils already at a young age into touch with scientists, convey physical methods in a clear and playful way and encourage them to carry out experiments.
+Our motto is "Today's pupils are tomorrow's scientists".
+We would like to connect pupils with scientists already at a young age, convey physical methods in a clear and playful way, and encourage them to carry out experiments.

-The student laboratory offers school classes of all school types from grade 3 up to upper grade a series of experiments on various topics.
+The student laboratory offers a large number of experiments on various topics to school classes of all school types, covering all age groups from grade 3 up to senior level classes.

 From 11th to 29th September 2017 "Spiel der Kräfte" was a guest at the Gallery of Science and Technology at the Serbian Academy of Science and Art in Belgrade.

-"Spiel der Kräfte" invited the visitors to experiment.
-The visitors could determine Planck's quantum of action or measure the speed of light under expert guidance.
-They could discover the properties of light or gain insights into current research in Stuttgart in the field of quantum physics.
+"Spiel der Kräfte" encouraged the visitors to experiment.
+Experienced guides enabled the visitors to determine Planck's constant or measure the speed of light by themselves.
+The visitors were able to discover the properties of light or gain insights into current research in Stuttgart in the field of quantum physics.

-"Summer of Science" at the University of Stuttgart from 1 to 20 August 2011, invited people of all ages that are interested in sciences to explore physics phenomena and take part in workshops and competitions on physics and mathematics.
+"Summer of Science" at the University of Stuttgart from 1st to 20th August 2011, encouraged people from all age groups to explore physics phenomena and take part in workshops and competitions on physics and mathematics.

 Inspired by the success of the Year of Physics 2000, the German Physics Society (DPG) organizes an annual physics festival in a different city of Germany each year.
-The Federal Ministry of Education and Research (BMBF) supports this event in a special way.
+This event is supported by the Federal Ministry of Education and Research (BMBF).

 In the Year of Technology 2004, the technology location Stuttgart has won the race.
-The physics festival for young and old took place from 21 to 26 June 2004 on the Schlossplatz (Palace Square) Stuttgart - the largest sqare in the heart of Stuttgart.
-With the motto "Highlights of Physics 2004 - Play of Forces" the current name "Spiel der Kräfte" for our exhibition and the student laboratory was born.
+The physics festival for the "young and old" took place from 21 to 26 June 2004 on the Schlossplatz (Palace Square) Stuttgart - the largest sqare in the heart of Stuttgart.
+Following the motto "Highlights of Physics 2004 - Play of Forces" the current name "Spiel der Kräfte" for our exhibition and the student laboratory was born.

-The event was hosted by the Physics Department of the University of Stuttgart together with the Universities of Tuebingen und Hohenheim and the Max Planck Institute (Solid State Research) in Stuttgart.
+The event was hosted by the Physics Department of the University of Stuttgart together with the Universities of Tuebingen und Hohenheim and the Max Planck Institute for Solid State Research in Stuttgart.
 The scientific coordinator of the event was Prof. Dr. Tilman Pfau (University of Stuttgart, 5th Institute of Physics).

 Our first large hands-on exhibition "Experimenta - Physics for the Senses" took place in autumn 2003 from 15 September to 5 October in the Römerkastell Stuttgart.
 The exhibition was the result of a cooperation between the 5th Physics Institute of the University of Stuttgart and the association exploratorium - Kindermuseum Stuttgart und Region e.V..
 The joint concept "Experimenta" was awarded and funded in the PUSH (Public Understanding of Science and Humanities) ideas competition of the Landesstiftung Baden-Württemberg foundation.

-The experimental physicists of the 5th Physics Institute deal with the smallest building blocks of matter - atoms.
+In their work, the experimental physicists of the 5th Physics Institute deal with atoms, the smallest building blocks of matter.
 Laser light is an important tool in the laboratory.
 This allows atoms to be captured and then cooled in order to investigate them more closely.

-Every year on the last Thursday in April - 2019 exceptionally on 28 March - we invite interested girls to the school laboratory "Spiel der Kräfte".
-For half a day, they will experiment on various topics, get to know scientists, visit one of the research laboratories and create an experiment to take away.
-Our aim is to show the girls what it means to work scientifically, what challenges and opportunities there are and perhaps to encourage them to take this path themselves.
+Every year on the last Thursday in April - 2019 exceptionally on 28 March - we invite girls to the school laboratory "Spiel der Kräfte".
+For half a day, they will experiment on various topics, get to know scientists, visit one of the research laboratories and create an experiment to take home with them.
+Our aim is to show the girls how it is to work in science, what challenges and opportunities there are, and to encourage them to choose this career path in the future.

 Open Science Day at the University